Texas's 17th congressional district: History

 After the 2003 Texas redistricting, engineered by former House Majority Leader Tom DeLay, TX-17 was (along with MS-4) the most heavily Republican district in the nation to be represented by a Democrat, according to the Cook Partisan Voting Index, which rated it R+20.
 The district was drawn to make it Republican-dominated and unseat its longtime incumbent, conservative Democrat Chet Edwards.
 While several of his colleagues were defeated by Republicans in 2004, Edwards held on to the seat in the 2004, 2006 and 2008 elections.

 But in the 2010 Congressional elections, the district elected Republican Bill Flores over Edwards by a margin of 61.8% to 36.6%.
 Flores was the first Republican to be elected to represent the district since its creation in 1919.
 Flores retired after five terms and former Texas 32nd district Congressman Pete Sessions, a Waco native, was elected in 2020.

 After passage of civil rights legislation and other changes, through the late 20th and early 21st centuries, white conservatives began to shift into the Republican Party in Texas.
 They first supported presidential candidates, and gradually more Republicans for local, state and national office, resulting in the 2010 switch in party representation.

-Composition
+Current composition

 For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: